Google Reviews logo with five gold stars under the multicolored Google wordmark

 Jeremy Bowen

-Man in a dark suit and white shirt standing outdoors against a plain gray background.
+Man in a dark suit and white shirt standing against a plain light background

 When I bought my first franchise nearly 30 years ago, I did it without a guide.
 I figured it out — but I left tens of thousands of dollars on the table and more time than I'd like to admit.
 Not because I wasn't capable.
 Because I didn't know what I didn't know.